hillaryAHR/LIB-201/transcribing.md

 5. After you've completed editing the transcription, go back over the letter, making sure you didn't miss typos, and you can simultaneously begin tagging the document, which will be explained in the next lesson!

 ## Check-in
-Complete the <a href="https://muw.instructure.com/courses/17249/quizzes/66188">3.Transcribing Check-in</a> here.
-Students in HO 303, complete <a href="https://muw.instructure.com/courses/16930/quizzes/66569">3.Transcribing Check-in</a> here.
+Complete the <a href="https://muw.instructure.com/courses/19030/quizzes/75448">3.Transcribing Check-in</a> here.

 # 4. Metadata Tags